Hold That Hypnotist

-Hold That Hypnotist is a 1957 film starring the comedy team of The Bowery Boys.
+Hold That Hypnotist is a 1957 American comedy film starring the comedy team of The Bowery Boys.
 The film was released on March 10, 1957 by Allied Artists and is the forty-fourth film in the series.
+Former assistant director Austen Jewell was now given the chance to direct.
+The film is a topical satire of hypnotist Morey Bernstein's best-selling book The Search for Bridey Murphy and its film adaptation.

 Plot

 The Bowery Boys' landlady Mrs. Kelly believes in a theory proposed by Dr. Simon Noble that through hypnosis, one can regress into a former life, or lives, from the past.
 Sach is hypnotized and recounts stories from several past lives.
-Evidently Sach once lived as Algy Winkle, an English tax collector in Charleston, South Carolina.
-Winkle managed to get a map from the famous pirate Captain Blackbeard leading to buried treasure, which becomes the focal point of the story.
+Evidently Sach once lived during the colonial era as Algy Winkle, an English tax collector in Charleston, South Carolina.
+Winkle runs afoul of the notorious Blackbeard the Pirate, and wins Blackbeard's map leading to buried treasure.
+The Bowery Boys use the map to locate the treasure, while Dr. Noble and his criminal confederates try to take it away from them.